wizzard0/js2lua/README.md

 Runs on vanilla LuaJIT, without any C modules or hacking the VM (e.g. Tessel runs on Lua, too, but on heavily modified runtime, which I didnt like)

-Oh, and it probably can't bootstrap itself right now :( You can try to push it to that point?
-That would be cool!
+Oh, and it probably can't bootstrap itself right now.
+Anyone willing to make it self-hosting?
+That would be cool :)

 Results on ES5 test suite in 10 days:
 `Passed: 3659 Failed: 7753 Cannot Translate: 138 Skipped: 175 Total: 11725 Time:  1479.842`